Featured Photographer: Monica Denevan - A Traveler's Connection

 Returning to the same area year after year and gaining the confidence of trusted members of these communities has allowed a level of trust and companionship to develop between Denevan and her subjects.
 The images, by and large, are not premeditated but evolve from the interaction of the people and the landscape, the sitter and the photographer.
 There is a need for flexibility in what she photographs as she must be responsive to the current conditions of the landscape, as well as the need for a personal connection with her subjects.
 The Irrawaddy River goes through drastic changes from season to season, on one trip the river may flood and isolate a tree in the water, on another they may have to trek hundreds of meters through ankle-swallowing mud just to reach the shoreline.
 And as a certain tree may have been cut down during the time between visits, a person she wanted to photograph again may no longer be there, having possibly gotten married or moved to the city looking for work.
 It is not until she is standing once again in this ever changing place that she can begin to construct her images.
 As she explores the landscape alongside her companions for the day, she can respond to both the place and the people and capture the symbiotic relationship that exists between the two.
 As Denevan told me when we met in the studio, she shares with her brother Robin, a painter, “It starts from the people, the individual; there has to be a connection there.
 If that's not happening there are no photos, and that's a sad day.”

-With a few exceptions, the people in Denevan's photographs are not performers or dancers or models, they are the people who spend their days within the very landscape they are standing in as people who are intimately connected with their environment.
+With a few exceptions, the people in Denevan's photographs are not performers or dancers or models, they are the people who spend their days within the very landscape they are standing in.
+They are a people who are intimately connected with their environment.
 Though the poses they take are usually directed by Denevan, the subjects bring with them an innate connection with their setting which cannot be coached.
 They are as much a part of the river landscape as the water, fish, and plants which sustain their livelihood.
 And though they are not trained, there is an inherent graceful masculinity that the fishermen convey and a fluid ease in their movement.
 The poses often take on dance-like forms which reflect the natural world they live in, their limbs echoing a bird's wings, a diving fish, or outstretched branches.

 Though her heart keeps calling her back to Burma, she also photographs in China and Lao as well as Central and South America.
 In 2014, she was invited to photograph in Lao as part of a photographic project including such luminaries as Kenro Izo and Michael Kenna which were in support of Friends Without A Border, a nonprofit organization that provides medical care to children in Southeast Asia.
 The book Songs of Lao, published by Nazraeli Press in 2016, gave support to Lao Friends Hospital for Children and featured work by Adri Berger, Monica Denevan, Kenro Izu, Yumiko Izu, Michael Kenna, and John McDermott.